 - Accountability.
 The felony murder rule is meant to hold a person participating in a felony accountable for the death of a non-participant as long as the death was a result of some act put forth to commit the felony.7

-- Life in prison.
-The felony murder rule is meant to make every homicide committed during the commission or the attempt to commit a felony punishable by life in Colorado State Prison.8
+- Lengthy prison.
+The felony murder rule is meant to make every homicide committed during the commission or the attempt to commit a felony punishable by 16 to 48 years in Colorado State Prison.8

 1. “Immediate Flight Therefrom”